Interstate 10: Texas

 From the state line with New Mexico (at Anthony) to State Highway 20 (SH 20) in west El Paso, I-10 is bordered by frontage roads South Desert for lanes along I-10 east (actually headed south) and North Desert for lanes along I-10 west (headed north).
 The Interstate then has no frontage roads for 9 mi but regains them east of downtown and retains them to Clint.
 In this stretch, the frontage roads are Gateway East for the eastbound lanes and Gateway West for the westbound lanes.
-All four frontage roads are one-way streets.
+All frontage roads are one-way streets.
 Gateway East and Gateway West are notable, in particular, for the Texas Department of Transportation (TxDOT)'s liberal usage of the Texas U-turn at most underpasses of I-10 on this stretch.

 I-10 is the western terminus for I-20, and the two highways intersect in Reeves County, about 41 mi southwest of Pecos, at milemarker 186.

+Based on state DOT lengths, I-10's midpoint is near Junction, Kimble County, TX, 1.1 miles west of FM 2291.

 A small portion of I-10 from Loop 1604 to Downtown San Antonio is known as the Northwest Expressway or the McDermott Freeway, while another portion from downtown to Loop 1604 east is called East Expressway or José López Freeway.
 In Downtown San Antonio, it has a concurrency with I-35, and, throughout most of the northwest side of the city, it has a concurrency with US 87, which begins in Comfort, before turning off and heading east out of the city.
-Starting in San Antonio, it follows a more direct route of US 90, with occasional small concurrences.
+Starting in San Antonio, it generally follows a direct route of former US 90, with occasional small concurrences.